 Choosing the right equipment for bikepacking

 Bikepacking requires a minimalist approach.
-Every item must be lightweight, compact and multifunctional.
+Every item must be light, compact and multifunctional.
 Here are a few tips:

 - Choose technical clothing that dries quickly